 - 1. Sanitizing/Washing of hands upon entry is encouraged; - 2.
 Temperature checks upon entry as far as possible; - 3.
-Mask wearing is highly recommended; - 4.
+Wearing of masks is not mandatory.
+Parents and staff are asked to take precaution by practicing personal hygiene; - 4.
 All persons are guided to remain at home when ill and seek medical assessment; - 5.
 Staff and students are required to notify the school immediately upon being tested for COVID-19 OR being placed on quarantine by their County Medical Officer.
-Such persons would not be permitted to enter the compound until they have completed their stipulated quarantine period;
+Such persons would not be permitted to enter the compound until they have completed their stipulated quarantine period, or if they are in receipt of a negative COVID-19 test result. - 6.
+With regard to the ability of persons to attend school once they are not exhibiting flu-like symptoms, the current national COVID-19 quarantine and isolation guidelines advise of a quarantine period of ten (10) days.
+For persons with a COVID-19 positive result (Antigen or PCR) an isolation period of ten (10) days, if asymptomatic, and thirteen (13) days if symptomatic, with the last three (3) days being free from symptoms prior to automatic discharge from quarantine with no need for exit COVID-19 testing OR a fit to return document;

-- 6. With regard to the ability of persons to attend school once they are not exhibiting flu-like symptoms, the current national COVID- 19 quarantine and isolation guidelines advise of a quarantine period of ten (10) days and for those with RT-PCR COVID-19 positive results an isolation period of ten (10) days if asymptomatic and thirteen (13) days if symptomatic, with the last three (3) days being free from symptoms prior to automatic discharge from quarantine with no need for exit COVID-19 testing; - 7.
-School personnel displaying flu-like symptoms should not be allowed to remain on the school compound unless they are in possession of a recent negative COVID-19 Test, or a medical letter which explains the condition. - 8.
-School personnel who are not displaying flu-like symptoms should be allowed to access to the school compound without the requirement to produce a negative COVID-19 test.
+- The Ministry of Health also advises that should anyone having undergone COVID-19 testing (Antigen or PCR) redeem a negative result, this status ends the quarantine period automatically. - 8.
+School personnel displaying flu-like symptoms should not be allowed to remain on the school compound unless they are in possession of a recent medical letter which explains the condition.